aw-junaid/Quantum-Mechanics/README.md

 - [Quantum Katas](https://github.com/Microsoft/QuantumKatas/) - Programming exercises for learning quantum computing and Q#.
 - [Quantum Machine Learning for Data Scientists](https://arxiv.org/pdf/1804.10068.pdf) - Explanation of quantum machine learning algorithms.
 - [Quirk](http://algassert.com/quirk) - Browser-based drag-and-drop quantum circuit simulator that reacts, simulates, and animates in real-time.
 - [QWorld's Bronze-Qiskit](https://gitlab.com/qworld/bronze-qiskit) - Very accessible computation/programming oriented tutorials.
-It begins from basics of matrices up to grover's algorithm.
+It begins from basics of matrices up to Grover's algorithm.
 There are also accompanying videos which explain the tutorials.
 - [The Quantum Quest](https://www.quantum-quest.nl/) - Introductory web class on quantum computing principles designed for high school students.
+- [The Basics of Quantum Physics for Beginners](https://www.udemy.com/course/quantum-physics-for-beginners/) - A primer on the fundamental principles of quantum physics.

 ## MOOCs

+*Massive Open Online Courses for structured, university-style learning.*

 - [Brilliant.org Quantum Computing](https://brilliant.org/courses/quantum-computing/) - Explanations through problems.
 Curated along with Microsoft and Alphabet X.
 - [Introduction to Quantum Information Science](https://www.arturekert.org/iqis) - “Introduction to Quantum Information” by Professor Artur Ekert at the University of Oxford.